-All things aside, balance is important, especially if you have a spouse and kids.
+All things aside, balance is very important, especially if you have a spouse and kids.
 Your family should always come first, followed by your job (that pays the bills) and then your Amway business.
 If you are religious, by all means put that first.

 Just remember that when you make it to the top, you still want to have your family with you!
 The last thing you want to do is sacrifice the relationships with your family, just to build your Amway business (or any other business).